 I feel qualified to write this post because my goal has been dressing to look more slender all of my adult life.
 Today I am sharing with you one of the items I intend to take on my next vacation as well as a recent look that helped me to look taller and more slender.

 Sandals the color of the skin with at least a little block or low wedge heel, not flat look best and are more supportive.
-Wearing dark shoes with a knee length dress and no hose could be the worst look ever for me.
-Clothing which is sleek and more fitted than you might think you can wear helps make us appear more slender.
+Wearing dark shoes with a knee-length dress and no hose could be the worst look ever for me.
+Clothing, which is sleek and more fitted than you might think you can wear, helps us appear to be more slender.
 Proportion and proper fit make a tremendous difference in how I look.
 The extra fabric in oversized clothing always makes me look larger than I am.
-Remember; Extra Fabric equals Extra Girth.
-When I wear an oversized shirt or one of my favorite loose fitting tunics, I pair it with slim-fitting lightweight pants.
+Remember, Extra Fabric equals Extra Girth.
+When I wear an oversized shirt or one of my favorite loose-fitting tunics, I pair it with slim-fitting lightweight pants.
 When possible, I turn up the collars and roll up the sleeves to a three-quarter length.
-Showing skin at the neckline, the forearms and the ankles with lighter color shoes always makes me look taller and more slender.
+Showing skin at the neckline, the forearms, and the ankles with lighter color shoes always make me look taller and more slender.
 Wearing dark colors on the top half (most substantial part of my body) helps to make that area appear smaller.

-The bag is from my shopping site here.
+The bag is old.
 I have enjoyed this bag so much because it looks equally good with jeans or a more dressed up look.

 Since today is Valentine’s Day, I am sharing a picture of my handsome Valentine dressed to look tall and slim and ready to enjoy the symphony performance.
 Cheers!